Last Revision — April 19, 2022

 2 Min Read

-Complicated Regex Expression
+- Complicated Boolean Expression (family)

 Two bad things can be done that I would refer to as Complicated Regex Expression.
 First and foremost, we should avoid the unnecessary use of Regular Expressions for simple tasks.
 Regex falls into the same pitfall as Complicated Boolean Expressions, only that the human population it affects is much larger - there are more people who will quickly catch the meaning behind Boolean logic, but far fewer can read through a Regex as if it were a book.
 If it is not necessary, or in "measurable words", if the set of code that can validate a string will take more time to be understood by others than its equivalent made with regular expressions, it should be avoided.